 - Deed or other restrictions on the land

-The land's topography and any specific land usage rights that currently exist for the property, such as beach access, can also be included to help ensure that prospective buyers get the most complete information available for the property being sold.
+The land's topography and any specific land usage rights that currently exist for the property, such as beach access, can also be included to help ensure that potential prospects buying land get the most complete information available for the property being sold.